dbampoh/LPJ-GUESS-integrated-LandSyMM/readme.txt

 Some technical advice regarding these matters can be found in the draft documentation located under ../reference.
 Additional help is available as commenting in model source code and header files.

-Technical help with installation of the demonstation versions is available in "readme" and other documentation files in the relevant subdirectories

 IMPORTANT: FTP-TRANSFERS FROM UNIX TO WINDOWS: